FamilySearch/pewpew/README.md

 - Add console message when test ends early due to a provider ending.
 - Add `random` expression function.
 - Change RTTs to be stored with microsecond precision but still display as milliseconds (with decimal)
+- Make some errors which may occur during a test run just print warnings

 ### v0.4.7
 Bug fixes: